, October 11, 2024

 A subsequent iteration was awarded the gold in the 'Best Established Brand Campaign' at the 1st Marketing Communications Effectiveness Awards (today the Tambuli Awards), the only award-giving body in advertising that recognizes both “the business and societal value of marketing and communications campaigns”.

-How do you make campaigns that last for decades?
 Actually you don't.
-Longevity is a by-product of having a promise that has sturdy legs.
+Longevity is a by-product of having a story that has sturdy legs.
 But it helps when your campaign promise works itself into the customer's lexicon; you become part of his day like a door and dinner (Even then, people started referring to the creative expression as a kasabihan).

 Again, the lesson: If the battle is in the mind, it is a war we can win.
 Many of our challenges are really battles in the mind.
 While we cannot solve recessions overnight, we can fix people’s perception of their condition.
 Well-designed propaganda, and I use the word lovingly, can embolden, enable, empower, and can move a country.